Dolphin Reef (film): Critical response

-Review aggregator Rotten Tomatoes assigned the film a score of 100% based on 20 reviews, while Metacritic assigned it a 79 out of 100, indicating "generally favorable reviews."
-Owen Gleiberman with Variety called the film "a puckish, bedazzling, and memorable entry in the Disney nature canon."

-Frank Scheck of The Hollywood Reporter commented on the film's "gorgeous cinematography and canny editing typical of Disney nature docs as well as Portman's soothingly lighthearted, bedtime story-style narration that turns serious at just the right times."
-Steve Pond with TheWrap called it "the Goodfellas of nature docs," saying "'Dolphin Reef is a satisfying entry in the Disneynature slate, albeit one where the dolphins in the title are upstaged by some of their supporting cast, and the reef itself is even more spectacular than the creatures who get the most screen time."
-In his review, Daniel Rutledge said the film was "the delightful, wondrous joy we need right now," adding that "Natalie Portman is ideal as the voiceover star," and "the photography is also consistently brilliant with the camera operators getting right up amongst the dolphins and whales and in amazingly tight on the little coral creatures."
+Owen Gleiberman with Variety called the film "a puckish, bedazzling, and memorable entry in the Disney nature canon".
+Frank Scheck of The Hollywood Reporter commented on the film's "gorgeous cinematography and canny editing typical of Disney nature docs as well as Portman's soothingly lighthearted, bedtime story-style narration that turns serious at just the right times".
+Steve Pond with TheWrap called it "the Goodfellas of nature docs", saying "'Dolphin Reef is a satisfying entry in the Disneynature slate, albeit one where the dolphins in the title are upstaged by some of their supporting cast, and the reef itself is even more spectacular than the creatures who get the most screen time".
+In his review, Daniel Rutledge said the film was "the delightful, wondrous joy", adding that "Natalie Portman is ideal as the voiceover star", and "the photography is also consistently brilliant with the camera operators getting right up amongst the dolphins and whales and in amazingly tight on the little coral creatures".
 Owen Gleiberman of Variety found that the film depicts a stunning vision on the ecosystem of marine life through its sequences, praised the film for its educational value, and found the movie emotional and authentic with its narrative.
-Jennifer Green of Common Sense Media graded the film 4 out of 5 stars, acclaimed the movie for its educational value, stating it provides the hallmarks, behaviors, and ecosystem of marine life, praised the depiction of positive messages, such as loyalty and teamwork, while complimenting how the movie explains the roles of sea creatures.
+Jennifer Green of Common Sense Media graded the film 4 out of 5 stars, acclaimed the film for its educational value, stating it provides the hallmarks, behaviors, and ecosystem of marine life, praised the depiction of positive messages, such as loyalty and teamwork, while complimenting how the film explains the roles of sea creatures.

 Music

 Steven Price (of Gravity, Our Planet, and Suicide Squad) composed the film's original score.
-He said scoring the film was "fun" since the "flow of water is so musical" and Disneynature still "values tunes ... and emotional music."
-He also noted that, historically, Disney has produced nature films as "family-based thing," but that this story focused on being ecologically sound, about "the interconnection of everything," and character driven.
+He said scoring the film was "fun" since the "flow of water is so musical" and Disneynature still "values tunes ... and emotional music".
+He also noted that, historically, Disney has produced nature films as "family-based thing", but that this story focused on being ecologically sound, about "the interconnection of everything", and character driven.
 He says this approach led him to approach writing in a different way.
 Price led a 76-piece orchestra with a choir of 24 female voices at Abbey Road studio.
 He also employed the use of synthesizers to capture the "colors" of the underwater story.